neondatabase/website/content/docs/ai/ai-langchain.md

 Essentially, with LangChain, you can connect LLMs with external data sources and sequence multiple commands (a series of prompts) to achieve a desired result.

-This guide shows how to create an application that enables you to chat with your Neon database.
+This guide shows how to create an application that allows you to chat with your database.
 You will be able to ask your database questions in natural language.
-The application turna question into an SQL query, run the query, and returns a natural language response based on the query result.
+The application transforms your question into an SQL query, runs the query, and returns a natural language response based on the query result.

 ## Prerequisites

 - A Neon database.
-You can use the ready-to-use `neondb` database or create your own.
+You can use the the ready-to-use `neondb` database or create your own.
 See [Create a database](/docs/manage/create-a-database) for instructions.
+- You can use any open source model with LangChain, but this guide uses an OpenAI model.
+You will require an OpenAI API key.
+Instructions for obtaining an OpenAI API key are provided below.

 ## Configure an environment variable for your OpenAI API key

-You can use any open source model with LangChain.
-However, OpenAI models give better results than the open source models.
-OpenAI key is required to access LangChain if you are using any OpenAI models.
-This tutorial designed with the OpenAI model.
-Follow the steps to create a new OpenAI key.
+This guide is designed to use an OpenAI model.
+To use an OpenAI model, and OpenAI API key is required.
+If you do not have an OpenAI key, follow the steps to create one:

 1. Navigate to [https://platform.openai.com/](https://platform.openai.com/).
-2 Click on your name or icon, located at the top right corner of the page, and select **View API Keys**.
+2. Click on your name or icon, located at the top right corner of the page, and select **View API Keys**.
 3. Click on the **Create new secret key** button to create a new OpenAI API key.
 4. Create a file named `.env` and add the OpenAI API key as shown: